Donnie G: Don Gorilla

 Donnie G: Don Gorilla is the fifth solo album by the American rapper Sheek Louch.
-It was released on December 14, 2010, via Def Jam Recordings.
+It was released on December 14, 2010, via D-Block Records and Def Jam Recordings.
 Production was handled by Red Spyda, Y-Not, Bangladesh, Big H, Darius "Phonix" Barnes, DJ Webstar, Don Cannon, J. Cardim, Mike & Keys, Nemis, Pree-Recorded, Statik Selektah, Team Ready and Kool Aid.
 It features guest appearances from Bun B, Casely, DJ Webstar, Fabolous, Jadakiss, Jeremih, Kevin Cossom, Kobe, Styles P and The Bully.

 The album made it to number 43 on the Top R&B/Hip-Hop Albums and number 17 on the Top Rap Albums charts in the United States.

 A music video was directed for the song "Party After 2".